warbe-maker/VBA-Log/README.md

 >The calculated final width encloses the string in at least one leading a trailing [***ColsMargin***](#class-module-properties), which default to a single space and is supposed for the above examples.

+[^1]: When the `ActiveWorkbook` is used as the default for the log-file's location the log-file is located in the serviced Workbook's parent folder.
+When the service writing the log is for the Workbook itself `ThisWorkbook` and `ActiveWorkbook` are the same, when the service is provided by another Workbook for the  servicing Workbook will be `ThisWorkbook` and the serviced Workbook will be the `ActiveWorkbook`.
+In both cases the log-file written into the **serviced Workbook's** parent folder.

 [1]: https://github.com/warbe-maker/VBA-Log-Service/blob/main/VBALogService.xlsb?raw=true